chewblacka/nixos/.github/README.md

   ```
   ./nixos-main/scripts/nix-setup.sh
   ```
-- This will install the necessary files for impermanence, then prompt you to proceed with the ISO NixOS install:
+which will install the necessary files for impermanence, then prompt you to proceed with the ISO NixOS install:

 Credit: Originally forked from [Guekka's Nixos as a Server](https://guekka.github.io) but changed quite substantially since then.